top of page

 • For the kingdom is the LORD'S and He rules over the nations.
 Psalm 22:28

 I certainly don't profess to know God's plan for future history - well, except for the second coming of our Lord when evil is destroyed and God wins.
-But I do know He is a just God and whatever happens to us as individuals and also collectively as a nation will be just.
+But I do know we are called to serve the Lord and be obedient to what He has commanded us in the time we live and in our sphere of influence.
+He commanded us to love God with our entire being and to love others.

 Do we truly believe the gospel message is for ALL people?
 Or do we want to distort what Christ commanded us to do to only apply to select people and to select nations?
 It's not too late for us to change our ways.